 The COVID-19 pandemic has caused fears and stress for many people, including those who did not have a preexisting mental condition.
 It is a good idea to be mindful of any worsening OCD-related thoughts and behaviors and to consult a doctor or therapist if this occurs.
 Taking care of oneself can help people focus more on what they can control and less on the pandemic.
 It is highly recommended that people with anxiety continue to socialize with their family and friends.
 Physical distancing can make socializing difficult, but using video chat software can help prevent feelings of isolation.

 Nature’s power is endless.
 Walking on the beach, along a trail, or through a park can make you feel more grounded and relaxed.
 Animal energy is incredible and can heal you as well.

-It generally takes two to three treatments to help you to feel better and ease the symptoms.
-It is best to do acupuncture the same day of immunization or next.
+It takes about two to three treatments to help you feel better and ease the symptoms.
+It’s best to do acupuncture the same day of or the day following an immunization.

-It’s always important to remember that Acupuncture is a great way to support your immune system, but it cannot be a substitute for an immunization.
+It’s always important to keep in mind that acupuncture is a great way to support your immune system, but it cannot serve as a substitute for immunizations.

 Detox combined with acupuncture helps control cravings, balance emotions, promote appropriate blood and lymphatic circulation, balance sympathetic and parasympathetic systems, improve sleep, enhance energy, regulate the intestinal functions, and support the liver.

 It is a common practice to detox at least twice per year, during the fall and spring seasons, as it helps remove toxins stemming from stress, lifestyle choices, and environmental factors.
 For example, a fall detox aims to prepare your digestive and respiratory system for the cold season and strengthen the immune system.